w3f/Grants-Program/applications/EasyPolka.md

 ## Development Status :open_book:

 - Demo cApp [freeSaying](https://android.im/vManager/) is published now.
 The test network is available, you can access [wss:dev.metanchor.net](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fdev.metanchor.net#/explorer).

+- Easy Protocol SDK is on process now, it is the basic and important part of Anchor Network.
+This is also part of Milestone 1.
+The github link here, [https://github.com/ff13dfly/EasyPolka/tree/main/protocol](https://github.com/ff13dfly/EasyPolka/tree/main/protocol).

 ## Development Roadmap :nut_and_bolt: